What is an Apprenticeship?

 What does an Apprenticeship involve?

-Training combines off the job study (usually at College) with learning and development in the workplace.
+Training combines off-the-job study with learning and development in the workplace.
+Some Apprenticeships take place fully in the workplace.

 Can an Apprenticeship lead to university?